 3. India Jane

-They offer a ‘Timeless Elegance’ and indeed their style has an almost colonial, well travelled, traditional look.
-They have lovely furniture, but went crazy in the accessories isle.
-Our favourite is the Victoria and Albert collection “Seagull” cushion, it has a perfect balance between playfulness and elegance that you need for a boy’s bedroom.
+They offer a ‘Timeless Elegance’ and indeed their style has an almost colonial, well-travelled, traditional look.
+They have lovely furniture, but went crazy in the accessories aisle.
+Temza Design Studio’s favourite is the Victoria and Albert collection “Seagull” cushion.
+It has a perfect balance between playfulness and elegance that you need for a boy’s bedroom!

 4. Soho Home

 You might not think of Soho Home first when picking for a traditionally Victorian house, but give it a chance and you’ll be surprised!
-They are a one stop shop for anyone who is ready to give a go the the clash of different periods trend I mentioned above.
-So even though they are not purely victorian by any strech of the imagination, you can score lovely items that will work with your scheme.
+They’re a one-stop-shop for anyone who is ready to give a go to the clash of different periods trend I mentioned above.
+So, even though they are not purely Victorian by any stretch of imagination, you can score lovely items that will work with your scheme and interior design.

 Soho Home – Soho House Amsterdam

 They are a more affordable option compared to the previous brands.
 But, they still have a good range of fabric options for upholstered items and quite many of their items are in stock, so you can cut out long lead times.
 You have to spend a bit more time looking because there are a variety of styles.
 Not only traditional, but they definitely with your time!

 Mind the name, it is misleading.Firstly, they do sell furniture for every room of the house, and secondly, they have contemporary collections as well.
 It is not just the classic French lines so that you will find all sorts of romantic and feminine pieces in their collections.
 Similarly to Sweetpea and Willow, most of the lines are in stock, so, you can enjoy them within a couple of weeks.
 The only significant difference to note is their upholstered pieces come as on the picture; there’s no option for different fabrics.